Hidalgo County reports 3 COVID-related deaths, all unvaccinated

 |Total:

-A total of 49 people are hospitalized with COVID-19 in Hidalgo County, a decrease of four patients since Tuesday.
-Those hospitalized with COVID-19 include 42 adults and seven pediatric patients.
+A total of 50 people are hospitalized with COVID-19 in Hidalgo County, including 47 adults and three pediatric patients.

-Across Hidalgo County school districts, 65 students and 11 staff members tested positive for COVID-19.
+Across Hidalgo County school districts, 44 students and eight staff members tested positive for COVID-19.

 More News